Since 2009, WEFTA volunteers have explored opportunities to help provide potable water and sanitation systems in El Salvador.

-El Salvador is one of the most water stressed countries in Central America where over 88% of the country’s surface water is not considered safe to drink due to contamination from toxic chemicals and heavy metals from mining, agricultural runoff, and waste matter.
+El Salvador is one of the most water stressed countries in Central America.
+Over 88% of the country’s surface water is considered unsafe to drink due to contamination from toxic chemicals and heavy metals from mining, agricultural runoff, and waste matter.

-Census data shows that approximately 28% of rural households have no direct access to a safe and reliable drinking source.
-Thirteen percent of the rural population does not have access to improved sanitation.
+Census data show that approximately 28% of rural households have no direct access to a safe and reliable drinking source.
+Thirteen percent of the rural population do not have access to improved sanitation.

-WEFTA engineers have worked in rural communities in El Salvador to explore opportunities to help provide potable water and sanitation systems, most recently with Habitat for Humanity El Salvador.
+WEFTA engineers have worked in rural communities in El Salvador since 2009 to help provide potable water and sanitation systems.
+Most recently WEFTA worked with Habitat for Humanity El Salvador.